The statements “That is so depressing,” and “I am so depressed,” are only a few letters apart, yet their meaning is greatly different.

-However, the 50-year-old theory that depression is caused by a deficit of serotonin, led to the creation of a class of drug called SSRIs.
+However, the 50-year-old theory that depression is caused by a deficit of serotonin, led to the creation of a class of drugs called SSRIs.
 These drugs have been dogged by unreliable clinical studies on the subject.
 SSRIs (selective serotonin reuptake inhibitors) are the most commonly prescribed antidepressants.
-These include: Prozac, Paxil, and Zoloft among others.
-Those same unreliable studies that were used to validate the serotonin theory did demonstrate, however, that physical imbalances caused by extreme diet changes can lead to symptoms of depression in those who had previously suffered from it.
+These include Prozac, Paxil, and Zoloft among others.
+Those same unreliable studies that were used to validate the serotonin theory did demonstrate, however, that physical imbalances caused by extreme diet changes can lead to symptoms of depression in those who have previously suffered from it.

 Possible side effects of SSRIs may include, among others:

 There are other types of antidepressants in addition to SSRIs.
-An older type of drugs that are still used are called MAOIs (monoamine oxidase inhibitors).
+An older type of drug that are still used is called MAOIs (monoamine oxidase inhibitors).
 These drugs increase the amount of serotonin and dopamine (which is associated with the brain’s pleasure and reward system) in the brain.
 They have been found to have even more possible harmful side effects than SSRIs.

-When one considers these possible side effects, it is easy to understand why so many people choose to try natural alternatives such as diet, exercise and CBD, before a pharmaceutical intervention for their depression.
+When one considers these possible side effects, it is easy to understand why so many people choose to try natural alternatives before a pharmaceutical intervention for their depression.